seq-code/seqcode/README.md

 When it is desirable to distinguish the nature of the type of a name, the following convention is recommended.
-When the type for a species or subspecies is determined by the ICNP, the superscript “T” will be used immediately following the name or strain identifier..
-If the type is determined by the SeqCode, the superscript “Ts” will be used following the name of the type species or subspecies represented by type genome and/or designation of the type genome.
-If superscripts are not possible, they may be replaced by the symbols in parentheses, i.e., (T) or (Ts).
+When the type for a species or subspecies is determined by the ICNP, the superscript “T” will be used immediately following the name or strain identifier.
+If the type is determined by the SeqCode, the superscript “Ts” or “TS” will be used.
+When the type is a taxon at the rank of genus or higher, the superscript is determined by the nature of the type of the species.
+If superscripts are not possible, they may be replaced by the symbols in parentheses, i.e., (T), (Ts), or (TS).

 For the purpose of identification in the text, names of taxa at all ranks should be italicized.